qqqlab/madflight-docs/docs/Board-ESP32.md

 This creates 4 serial ports (Serial, Serial0, Serial1 and Serial2), Serial connected to "USB-OTG", Serial0 connected to "USB-UART"

-Programming is via the "USB-OTG" usb port, but you need to press the boot/reset buttons (For programming: press boot, press+release reset, release boot, then upload; For serial monitor: press+release reset, then open serial monitor)
+Programming is via the "USB-OTG" usb port.
+You might need to press the boot/reset buttons for programming (press boot, press+release reset, release boot, then upload; For serial monitor: press+release reset, then open serial monitor)

 ## Pinout ESP32 DevKitC

 This is the default pinout for ESP32.
 It is optimized for the Espressiv ESP32 DevKitC (38 pin) board.
-This pinout is defined in madflight_board__ESP32.h, but can be modified with _madflight_ _pin_xxx_ configuration settings in your program.
+This pinout is defined in `brd/default_ESP32.h`, but can be modified with `madflight_config` configuration settings in your program.

 Many clones of this board exist, which might have different ESP32 modules and/or different on-board hardware (LED, RGB LED, SDCARD, etc.) Set Arduino IDE Board settings and _madflight_ pin_xxx configurations accordingly.